maxludden/supergene-v2/books/book03/md/chapter-1319.md

 Han Sen didn’t think much of it, at first.
 More than anything, he believed the demigod that called itself God was merely bluffing.
 It was like a riff on the cliche of, “If you strike me down, I’ll become more powerful than you could possibly imagine.”
 That sort of thing.

-It would either be that, or “I’ll haunt your *ss from beyond the grave.”
+It would either be that, or “I’ll haunt your ass from beyond the grave.”

 Dragon King went on to elaborate, given the awkward silence that followed what he had just spoken.
 He said, “Again, we didn’t care much for what the demigod said.
 Asura had heard enough of the pompous spirit he believed it to be, and with great anger, he struck it down.
 This, of course, was to the grand and terrible displeasure of Mister Ancient Devil.”